 Problem Area: The Neglected Neck

 The skin on our neck is among the most neglected on our bodies.
 It’s often the most exposed part of our skin and can be subjected to the sun’s unrelenting rays daily.
 Many people who never go outside without putting sunscreen on their face will often forget to put the sunscreen on their neck as well.
-As a result, dreaded neck lines/wrinkles and turkey neck may show signs as early as thirty years old.
+As a result, dreaded neck lines/wrinkles (Platysmal Bands) and turkey neck may show signs as early as thirty years old.

 Why We Get Them